themesberg/flowbite/content/forms/select.md

 nextLink: forms/textarea/
 ---

+The select input component can be used to gather information from users based on multiple options in the form of a dropdown list and by browsing this page you will find multiple options, styles, sizes, and variants built with the utility classes from Tailwind CSS also available in dark mode.

 ## Select input example

+Get started with the default example of a select input component to get a single option selection.

 {{< example class="dark:bg-gray-800" github="components/forms.md" show_dark=true >}}
 <label for="countries" class="block mb-2 text-sm font-medium text-gray-900 dark:text-gray-400">Select an option</label>